 Although parks and recreational locations might be considered only as part of a jurisdiction's natural resources, they are also community facilities, adding to a community's infrastructure and quality of life.
-Refer to Chapter 3, Agricultural, Natural, and Cultural Resources for additional information on Elk Grove's recreational amenities.
+Refer to Chapter 3, Agricultural, Natural, and Cultural Resources for more information on White Oak Spring's recreational facilities.